terasolunaorg/terasolunaorg.github.com/guideline/1.0.x/en/_sources/ArchitectureInDetail/Validation.txt

       * - | (2)
         - | Do not use \ ``@Validated``\  annotation.
       * - | (3)
+        - | Determine validation group.
+          | Logic to determine validation group recommend to delegate to Helper class and keep Controller's source code with simple state.
+      * - | (4)
         - | Execute grouped validation using \ ``validate``\  method of \ ``SmartValidator``\.
           | Multiple groups can be specified in \ ``validate``\  method.